a-gram/audioneex/README.md

 - You can use it in commercial projects without publishing your closed source code
-- If you distribute it publicly under any form (code or binary, stand-alone or linked) you must make available its source code, including any modification you have made, under the same license and retain all copyright notices.
+- If you distribute it publicly under any form (code or binary, stand-alone or linked) you must make its source code available, including any modification you have made, under the same license, retain all copyright notices and inform the users where they can get it.

 ## TODO